mitre/heimdall-legacy/README.md

 If you wish to use ruby and are on ubuntu, then the dependencies are:
   * Ruby 2.4.4
-  * build-essentials (your distributions gcc package)
+  * build-essentials (your distribution's gcc package)
   * Bundler
   * libpq-dev
   * nodejs